-As I explained in a previous blog, organizations that lease assets (such as equipment and office space) are currently not required to report such leases on their balance sheets if it is an operating lease.
-IFRS 16 forces lessees to report almost all leased assets.
-Consequently, balance sheets will become longer and leverage ratios (total assets divided by own equity) will increase.
+It’s important to be aware that organizations leasing assets (such as equipment and office space) were not previously required to report such leases on their balance sheets if it is an operating lease.
+IFRS 16, ASC 842, and GASB 87 forces lessees to report almost all leased assets.
+Consequently, balance sheets are becoming longer and leverage ratios (total assets divided by own equity) are increasing.

-The new standard means that organizations must change the way contracts are reported and managed to provide the right financial information.
-Most of you now manage your contracts by using relatively simple tools such as Microsoft Excel to calculate the lease costs.
+These standards require organizations to change the way contracts are reported and managed to provide the right financial information.
+Most organizations now manage contracts by using relatively simple tools such as Microsoft Excel to calculate lease costs.
 Costs over the term of a contract are basically divided by straight lining.
 As changes with impact do not often occur, it is therefore relatively easy to amend a contract at renewal or termination.

-However, IFRS 16 causes a major challenge for organizations that use Excel for their contract management.
-There are three reasons for that:
+However, IFRS 16, ASC 842, and GASB 87 present major challenges for organizations that primarily rely on Excel for their contract management.
+Here are three reasons why:

-- Calculations become much more complex because of the financial lease character of most leases and the data that must be taken into account for the calculations.
+- Calculations become much more complex because of the financial lease character of most leases and the data that must be considered for the calculations.

 Organizations need to look for another solution that supports this new way of contract management.
-Financial reporting for IFRS 16 is an end-to-end process that includes technology, data collection, IFRS 16 interpretation and change management.
-This means that the software solution must be able to perform outside of Excel’s capabilities which increases demands from the software supplier.
+Financial reporting for IFRS 16, ASC 842, and GASB 87 is an end-to-end process that includes technology, data collection, change management efforts, and heavy collaboration between several departments to determine standard interpretation.
+This means that the selected software solution must present additional functionality that is well beyond the scope of Excel’s capabilities.

-A supplier not only needs to understand the new standard, but also must be able to explain how organizations can become compliant.
-Additionally, the supplier must supply software that is capable of managing financial numbers while actively managing the leases of the assets and the information for disclosure.
+Your selected software supplier needs to understand the new standard in explicit detail, but also must be able to explain how organizations can become compliant.
+Additionally, the supplier must provide software that is capable of managing financial numbers while actively managing the leases of the assets and the information for disclosure.
 When the system calculates changes, it must also be able to determine the reason for that change with a direct link to the business.
 That requires a supplier who understands accountancy and the business of real estate and asset management.

-Finally, the supplier must also be able to switch quickly to the new standard considering that there are only a few months to go.
-Organizations must take steps immediately to become compliant.
-Fortunately, the IFRS 16 standard offers several options for a pragmatic implementation to be compliant in time.
-These options are not only useful for faster implementation this year, but will provide benefits in the years to follow too.
+Lastly, the software supplier must also be able to switch quickly to the updated standards considering that there is a race against time.
+Fortunately, the IFRS 16, ASC 842, and GASB 87 standards offer several options for a pragmatic implementation to become compliant.
+These options are not only useful for faster implementation in the short run, but will provide benefits in the coming years as well.

 Director Product Management